pepemxl/Machine-Learning-Notes/02_UNSUPERVISED_LEARNING/section_01.md

 Grouping inventory according to sales and/or manufacturing metrics

 Pinpointing associations in customer data (for example, customers who buy a specific style of handbag might be interested in a specific style of shoe)

+These are classic example that you will find searching for examples.